iosonja/uikit-exercises/README.md

 #### Challenge 1: Flag Listing (built from scratch, unfinished)

 - An app that lists various world flags in a table view and opens the fags in a detail view.
-- Tasks:
-   - [x] Start with a Single View App template, then change its main `ViewController`class so that builds on `UITableViewController` instead.
-   - [x] Load the list of available flags from the app bundle.
-You can type them directly into the code if you want, but it’s preferable not to.
-   - [ ] Create a new Cocoa Touch Class responsible for the detail view controller, and give it properties for its image view and the image to load.
-   - [ ] You’ll also need to adjust your storyboard to include the detail view controller, including using Auto Layout to pin its image view correctly.
-   - [ ] You will need to use `UIActivityViewController` to share your flag.

 #### Project 4: Simple web browser (tutorial-based)